dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Robustness Features:**
 - Handles whitespace variations and formatting inconsistencies
-- Deduplicates repeated component indices (model sometimes repeats [0], [0])
+- Deduplicates repeated component indices (the model sometimes repeats [0], [0]—unclear why, but the parser handles it)
-- Graceful fallback when sections missing (returns empty lists rather than errors)
+- Graceful fallback when sections missing (returns empty lists rather than crashing)
 - Validates indices against available components list (warns if out-of-range)

+The parser needed to be forgiving because neural generation isn't perfectly consistent.
+Early versions crashed on minor formatting variations—an extra space here, a missing newline there.
+Making the regex patterns more flexible and adding fallback handling took an afternoon but was essential for 100% reliability.

 ### 5.5.2 Index-to-UUID Mapping